divijghose/firedrake/Firedrake-meeting-2021-06-30.md

 ## Firedrake training

 DH, JW, JB, KS have been planning an ARCHER2 Firedrake training in August.
-JW fixed bugs in notebooks.

 ## Firedrake 2021